BrendanFDMoore/udacity-git/Notes.md

 - `git show [commit_id]` shows the diff of `commit_id` from its *parent*
 	- without a parameter, the command will show the diff of the most recent commit from its parent

+###Lesson 3 - Working with GitHub

+Create a new repository on GitHub.
+Only use the initialize with README option if you do not have a repo with files already set up locally (ie, only when starting fresh).

+- `git remote` lists current remotes
+- `git remote add remote_name remote_url` sets up a new remote.
+Using `origin` is standard as a name when you will only have a single remote.
+	- eg: `git remote add origin https://github.com/BrendanFDMoore/udacity-git.git`